Abdullatif Bakbak

 Khalyl Khan is the Director of Institutions.
 He is a former software developer for IBM and hails from Toronto.
 He is a proud husband and father of five children who mean the world to him.
 As an ardent Raptors fan, he religiously watches the playoffs and attends viewing parties for his home team.
 Since the team won their first NBA Championship, Khalyl predicts their win’s energy and momentum will result in the Leafs winning the NHL Stanley Cup this year – here’s hoping!

-Director of Membership Exp & Dawah Department
+Director of Membership Development

-Director of Communications & Community Engagement
+Director of Community Engagement

-Director of Financial Sustainability and Fundraising
+Director of Communications, Financial Sustainability and Fundraising

 Waqqas is passionate about solving society’s toughest problems.
 By day, he is a digital health enthusiast – finding ways to make the Canadian healthcare space digital friendly.
 Outside of that he sits on a number of non-profit boards tackling areas like early child education to ethical home financing.
 He has been actively involved with MAC since 2004, including projects like Masjid Toronto, Olive Grove School, and ICCO.
 As an institution builder, Waqqas is eager to help MAC mature fundraising capabilities and ensure long-term financial sustainability.